-Patrick Durkin of Waupaca, Wisconsin, assists Amy Hatfield – ATA’s content strategist – in writing and editing articles, press releases, brochures and other publications for the ATA.
+Patrick Durkin of Waupaca, Wisconsin, assists Teresa Johnson – ATA’s senior director of communications and administration – in writing and editing articles, press releases, brochures and other publications for the ATA.
 The ATA communications team works with other ATA staff to develop, write and edit informational materials for ATA websites, industry trade magazines, informational pamphlets and educational publications.

 Patrick began his career in 1982 as a sportswriter at the Oshkosh Northwestern newspaper in east-central Wisconsin.
 The newspaper continues to carry his outdoors column to this day.
 From January 1991 through September 2001, Durkin served as editor of Deer & Deer Hunting magazine.
 In 1993 he conducted a comprehensive survey of D&DH readers on tree-stand safety, and wrote a three-part series that spurred widespread development and use of full-body harnesses for deer hunters.